nyankoclaws/tp/docs/UserGuide.md

 Note:
 - As this is the first version, there is no functionality to merge overlapping free time tags yet.
+- The command will only add the user input free time tags that the specified contact does not have.

 ### Clearing all persons: `clear`